 The first time I met him was in 2008 at a French brasserie in downtown New York, Chez Lucien, while I was preparing for an exhibition on Warhol and television.
 Jonas arrived wearing a Peruvian-style bobble hat, and beneath the wrinkled creases of eyelids that betrayed his old age, his bright eyes shone with an inner ebullience.

-Over the course of the interview I learned that Warhol had drawn inspiration from certain documentary films of his during the 1960s; films that he used as diaries to establish his own cinematic talent.
 I asked him at the time whether he hadn’t been annoyed that Warhol had taken his ideas.
 His reply was that it didn’t matter.

 I saw Jonas Mekas again this January 2018 at the Louisiane in Paris, a hotel in Saint Germain des Près where he has stayed without fail every time he’s come to France since the 1970s.
 This time he’s wearing a woolly cap, beneath which, at nearly 96 years old, his eyes remain as sparkling as ever.

 Jonas Mekas is a legendary figure of what used to be called “underground” culture in the 1960s, but since then the term has become a cliché.
 He is also legendary for his kindness and generosity, his wisdom and good nature.
 He’s been invited to Paris by the Cinémathèque Française, which is putting on a Lithuanian film festival.

 To coincide with the festival, the Agnès B gallery has arranged a signing session for his new book, “A Dance with Fred Astaire”, a compilation of around a hundred extraordinary non-chronological accounts in which he writes about the likes of Yoko Ono, Andy Warhol, Al Pacino, John McEnroe and Jean Renoir.

 Him as a dog